COVID-19 will impact

 WHY "SAVE" JONES LIBRARY?

-This website represents Amherst residents who oppose the Demolition-Expansion of Jones Library, which requires demolishing more than 40% of the building, including all of the ADA compliant 1993 brick addition, as well as gutting significant parts of the historic 1928 structure.
+This website represents Amherst residents who support a full renovation of the Jones but oppose the demolition of more than 40% of the building, including all of the ADA compliant 1993 brick addition, as well as gutting significant parts of the historic 1928 structure.
 The Demolition-Expansion would also destroy the Kinsey Memorial Garden, the public garden with a canopy of mature trees behind the Library.
 See photo below of the 1993 brick addition.

-The ADA Compliant, 24-year-old brick addition was built with a metal roof that has a 50+ year lifespan.
-In Spring 2017, Jones Library Trustees asserted that this addition was designed to last only 20 years.
+The ADA Compliant, 27-year-old brick addition was built with a metal roof that has a 50+ year lifespan.
+In Spring 2017, Jones Library Trustees asserted that this brick addition was designed to last only 20 years.

 10 REASONS TO RENOVATE NOT EXPAND JONES LIBRARY

-1. BORROWING LIMIT AND PRIORITIES: The State set a $105 million cap on Town borrowing.
-The 4 capital projects are estimated to cost more than the State would allow the Town to borrow.
-This fact makes prioritizing capital projects a necessity.
+1. BORROWING LIMIT AND PRIORITIES: The impact of COVID-19 on the Town budget is currently unknown.
+Before the COVID-19 pandemic, the State set a $105 million cap on Town borrowing and the 4 capital projects were already estimated to cost more than the State would allow the Town to borrow.
+This fact coupled with the impact of COVID-19 budget shortfalls, will make prioritizing capital projects even more of a necessity.
 Three of the 4 capital projects, Schools, Fire Station, and DPW Headquarters represent the values of education, public safety and maintaining Town infrastructure.
-The 4th capital project, the expansion of Jones Library is controversial.
-There is broad agreement that the Jones Library needs to be fully renovated and its infrastructure upgraded, but there is disagreement about the need for an expansion.
+The 4th capital project, the demolition-expansion of Jones Library is controversial.
+The design has not been finalized.
+There is broad agreement that the Jones Library needs to be fully renovated and its infrastructure upgraded, and many have pointed to the benefit of reorganizing existing interior space, rather than demolishing the ADA compliant brick addition.
+There is much disagreement about the need for a larger library building.

 3. EXPANSION IS NOT NEED-BASED: The currently proposed design was developed from a wish-list of everything library staff could imagine wanting in the Jones Library and is based on the Library Director's preference to locate all enhanced library programming under the single roof of the Jones Library.
 The Initial design included items such as a cafe, boutique, popcorn-machine, expensive book sorting machine etc. and ballooned up from the existing 48,000 square feet (SF) to 110,000 SF.
 The architects scaled back the square footage to the currently proposed 65,000 SF.
 A full renovation that included reorganizing existing space at the Jones and use of the North Amherst and South Amherst branch libraries would allow enhanced library programming, along with increased access to residents outside the Town center with the added benefit of decreasing demand on downtown parking.

-4. AFFORDABILITY: The Jones Library is already struggling to financially manage its current building size, operating at a $100,000 annual deficit and drawing down its endowment to meet its financial shortfall.
-Additionally, pursuing all 4 capital projects as proposed would require two tax overrides, which would increase already high property taxes, resulting in Amherst becoming more unaffordable for more people.
+4. AFFORDABILITY: The Jones Library is already struggling to financially manage its current building size, operating at a $100,000 deficit each year and drawing down its endowment to meet its financial shortfall.
+Pursuing all 4 capital projects as proposed would likely require two tax overrides, which would increase Amherst's already high property taxes, resulting in the town becoming more unaffordable for more people.
+In addition, the 2016 cost estimate of $35.6 million for an expansion was based on construction starting in 2019.
+Factoring in rising construction costs, estimated to increase at 4% per year, if construction were to begin in 2022, the project cost would rise to nearly $40 million.
+The $13.7 million State grant funds would not increase, raising the cost to the Town.
+Click to read Lower-Cost Alternative to Jones Expansion.

 5. UNSUSTAINABLE DESIGN: Re-purposing and re-using are cornerstones of sustainability and green design.
-Demolishing 40% of the existing Jones Library building would create 1,660+ TONS of demolition debris.
-The Demolition-Expansion design did not seek "green library" funding (forfeiting up to $450,000 in grant funding) and contains no LEED certification and no solar panels.
+Demolishing more than 40% of the existing Jones Library building would create 1,660+ TONS of demolition debris.
+The Demolition-Expansion design contains no LEED certification, no solar panels and did not seek and therefore, forfeited up $450,000 in "green library" grant funding.

 UMass Amherst author and preservation expert, Max Page, describes an environmentally sustainable approach: